 There is no question that many attorneys will be looking more closely at using private judges to try their cases under this procedure, since they cannot assume any larger cases will ever get out to trial in the Superior Court.
 The downside of this procedure is it costs a lot of money to pay a judge for a full trial, which many litigants cannot afford.
 This in turn may lead to a two-tier system of those who can afford justice and those who cannot.

 5. PREPARE FOR MEDIATION LIKE THE TRIAL IT IS

 If you cannot be assured you will ever get a courtroom, your handling of mediation becomes that much more important.
 Will any case get settled if the other side sees a lackluster settlement brief that fails to detail the case?

 Under the circumstances, it’s even more important for attorneys to prepare for mediation like trial, because it really is your trial.
 Unless you are OK with your case hanging around for five years, put everything you have into mediation and get it settled.

-My article in Plaintiff Magazine (available as a PDF here) discusses some of the ways in which visual presentations and other multimedia tools, such as interactive briefs, should be prepared for mediation to help create the foundation for getting cases settled no matter what is going on with the court system.
+My recent article in Plaintiff Magazine discusses some of the ways in which visual presentations and other multimedia tools, such as interactive briefs, should be prepared for mediation to help create the foundation for getting cases settled no matter what is going on with the court system.

 No matter how bad things get, we should keep in mind that cases can move forward and settle even without the help of a hamstrung judicial system, especially if attorneys do what they should and really prepare cases to help them settle.